lulzyyy/lulzyOgar/README.md

-# c0nsume.me Ogar
+# LulzyOgar
 A fully functional open source c0nsume.me server implementation, written in Node.js.
-Ogar is designed to be used with the c0nsume.me client.
+LulzyOgar is designed to be used with the c0nsume.me client.

 ### Official Website
-The official website is www.c0nsume.me You connect to your server using c0nsume.me/private.php?ip=YOUR_IP:PORT
+The official website is www.c0nsume.me You connect to your server using, for example c0nsume.me/private.php?ip=127.0.0.1:600

 ## Obtaining and Using